-Disk Map is synchronized with the Explorer Bar.
-Thus by selecting a disk on the Disk Map, the Explorer Bar will automatically display detailed information on it.
+The Disk Map is synchronized with the Context-sensitive Menu and the Properties Panel.
+Thus by selecting a disk on the map, the two will automatically display detailed information on it.
+To know more on the subject, please consult the Viewing Disk Properties chapter.